akoskm/akoskm.github.io/_posts/2019-08-28-react-usecontext-practical-example.md

     />
     <Sidebar product={product} />

-You can find the complete project here: https://codesandbox.io/embed/table-sidebar-layout-with-plumbing-xk591?fontsize=14, without using hooks. (this is not the recommended approach)
+You can find the complete project here: https://codesandbox.io/embed/table-sidebar-layout-with-plumbing-xk591?fontsize=14, without using hooks (this is not the recommended approach).

 The table contains a list of products.
 When one of them, is clicked, the sidebar shows the details of the product and highlights the row clicked.
 Both `Table` and `Sidebar` need to know about the selected `product`.